dancercasey/getlexaicoin/README.md

 ---

 “Speculative assets like XRPQuantum, OMIC, and BTC from trumptokens.net exist on Stellar but lack trading visibility.
 No active offers, no validator-grade optics.
-Milestone logged for symbolic contrast with LEX’s disciplined issuance and paired liquidity.”
+Milestone logged for symbolic contrast with LEXX’s disciplined issuance and paired liquidity.”

 ---